WISVCH/nwerc-2024/content/jury-advice.md

 This page will be available on your desktop as [.pdf](/jury-advice.pdf).

+Update 2024-11-19: Add that sample outputs will be visible in DOMjudge.

 - Your submissions will be run multiple times, on different input files.
   The order in which the input files are being used is fixed